Stream Management - RAVENNA only

 Supported streams payloads

-HOLOPLOT Audio Modules complies with ST 2110-30 stream formats, specifically under the following specifications:
+HOLOPLOT Audio Modules comply with ST 2110-30 stream formats, specifically under the following specifications:

 • Linear 24-bit PCM encoding (L24)